Floral room decor ideas – 22 ways to decorate with this springtime favorite

 A stylised and angular leafy design rather than a soft romantic floral, this dining room wallpaper brings real wall-to-wall drama to this dining room creating a magnificent setting for celebratory suppers and special occasions.

-9. Decorate with a folksy print
+17. Decorate with a folksy print

 Often dark floral prints are flamboyant and romantic, which often work well in grand houses, but for a more rural property why not go for a folk feel, instead?
 This Mind The Gap wallpaper, inspired by the design heritage of Transylvania, features Milfoil, bluebells and various local wildflowers, specific for the Carpathian forests.

-10. Try small-scale florals
+18. Try small-scale florals

-11. Bring a touch of luxury to your living room
+19. Bring a touch of luxury to your living room

 Buying a living room sofa is a costly investment, so it's understandable why many people play it safe with plain colors.
-However if you dare to be different, a bold print on a sofa can make for a spectacular focal point.
-Featuring sculptural shapes of lupins, ferns and strawberries, this Strawberry Field Autumn Conker print by Parker & Jules is available in either velvet or linen.
+However, if you dare to be different, a bold print on a sofa can make for a spectacular focal point.
+Featuring sculptural shapes of lupins, ferns, and strawberries, this Strawberry Field Autumn Conker print by Parker & Jules is available in either velvet or linen.

-12. Wow dinner guests with a dark floral wallpaper
+20. Wow dinner guests with a dark floral wallpaper

-Featuring meadow flowers on a navy background this Hope and Bloom wallpaper by Woodchip & Magnolia is guaranteed to turn heads but also has a whimsical softness.
+Featuring meadow flowers on a navy background this Hope and Bloom Wallpaper by Woodchip & Magnolia is guaranteed to turn heads but also has a whimsical softness.

 ‘Our Hope & Bloom collection was inspired by nature and the beauty of the wild, scattered flowers you'd find out in the meadows.
-We love how this design so easily makes a statement with its dark background and pops of color, and it would work beautifully in a dining room to create a really intimate and inviting environment,’ says Nina Tarnowski creative director and joint founder of Woodchip & Magnolia.
+We love how this design so easily makes a statement with its dark background and pops of color, and it would work beautifully in a dining room to create a really intimate and inviting environment,’ says Nina Tarnowski, creative director and joint founder of Woodchip & Magnolia.

-13. Paint the back of a display cabinet
+21. Paint the back of a display cabinet

 Beautiful floral room decor can be achieved through more than just wallpaper and fabric, you could incorporate dark floral prints on furniture, too.

-For a beautiful statement piece why not introduce one of Devol’s beautiful Decorated Cupboards fitted with a nature-inspired back panel?
+For a beautiful statement piece, why not introduce one of Devol’s beautiful Decorated Cupboards fitted with a nature-inspired back panel?
 Available in an array of designs, from ‘The Botanical’ design (pictured above) to ‘Rambling Wild Roses’, the decorated back panels of the cupboards feature artwork digitally transferred from hand-painted designs.

-14. Combine floral curtains with plain walls for a modern look
+22. Combine floral curtains with plain walls for a modern look

 Bold, dramatic blooms are having a moment.
-Bring them into the 21st-century by pairing ornate floral curtains with a pastel dining room color scheme.
+Bring them into the 21st century by pairing ornate floral curtains with a pastel dining room color scheme.

 ‘Maximalism is all well and good but here at Linwood we like to take a calmer approach.
 Just look at how beautiful this floral fabric looks set against this simple backdrop.
-No pattern on pattern fighting for attention; we all know who the star of the show in this room is,’ say the design team at Linwood
+No pattern on pattern fighting for attention; we all know who the star of the show in this room is,’ says the design team at Linwood

 How can I decorate with dark florals?

-Bold, dramatic blooms are perfect for those looking to make a statement; by utilising a floral motif in a darker palette throughout one’s upholstery, an injection of personality is achieved without it looking overly chintzy,’ says Louisa Tratalos, Head of Brand, Arley House.
+Bold, dramatic blooms are perfect for those looking to make a statement; by utilizing a floral motif in a darker palette throughout one’s upholstery, an injection of personality is achieved without it looking overly chintzy,’ says Louisa Tratalos, Head of Brand, Arley House.